AzureInterface/azure-dev-class/Module3/LAB1/README.md

-# Implement WS-federation with AAD and an ASP.NET MVC App
+# Lab 1: Implement WS-federation with AAD and an ASP.NET MVC App